A Flock of Seagulls: 1979–1982: Formation and debut album

-The band A Flock of Seagulls was formed in Liverpool, England, in 1979 by Mike Score, Frank Maudsley and Ali Score.
+The band A Flock of Seagulls was formed in Liverpool, in 1979 by Mike Score, Frank Maudsley and Ali Score.
 Mike was a hairdresser when he bought a second-hand Korg MS-10 synthesizer and invited his friends to form the band.
 Frank played bass and Ali drums, even without prior experience.
 After testing six guitarists, Willie Woo joined the band and brought in Mark Edmondson to replace Ali on drums.
 Later, the Score brothers had a falling out, and Mark Edmondson left.
 Ali returned to the band and shortly afterwards Woo left, being replaced by Paul Reynolds, a 17-year-old friend of Mark Edmondson.
 Initially, the band did not have a vocalist.
 Mike, who was the composer of the songs, sang just to show how he thought the song should sound.
 However, Maudsley suggested that he be the band's official lead singer.
 Mike was reluctant at first, but ended up accepting the suggestion.

 In an interview with Worcester Magazine in 2017, Mike Score explains where the band name comes from:

 my favorite band was The Stranglers.
 One of their songs was called "Toiler on the Sea."
 We were at one of their concerts (The singer) yells out, "a flock of seagulls."
 We were in the front row.
 He looked like he looked right at us and called out, “a flock of seagulls.”
 We took it as a sign.
 Originally, we were called Level 7, but Level 42 has just put their album out.
 We knew we were going to have to change our name … Strangely enough, from that moment on, everybody noticed us.
 Everyone was like, 'Wow, what a strange name.'
 I think the name made people want to hear what we were about.